wso2-attic/module-kafka/README.md

     return conf;
 }
 ````
+Using Ballerina Services.

-Message consuming is coupled with message processing. ( Ordering semantics are preserved - single thread is used to
+1. Message consuming is coupled with message processing. ( decoupleProcessing: false)

+Ordering semantics are preserved - single thread is used to deliver messages from each polling cycle.
-deliver messages from each polling cycle.
-Once processing of records from a single polling cycle is done from
+Once processing of records from a single polling cycle is done from a resource dispatch next polling cycle
-a resource dispatch next polling cycle records will be dispatched.
-This is similar to single thread semantics
+records will be dispatched.
+This is similar to single thread semantics of Kafka.
-of Kafka )

 ```ballerina
 import ballerina.net.kafka;